We Are TSA

-Toledo School for the Arts is a public “community” or charter school focused on providing a college preparatory academic curriculum and an intense visual and performing arts environment.
+Toledo School for the Arts is a public “community” or charter school focused on providing Ohio residents a college preparatory academic curriculum and an intense visual and performing arts environment.
 TSA opened in 1999 and is located at 333 14th Street in downtown Toledo, Ohio.
-Admission is open to creative students in grades 6-12 who seek an educational community of peers who are serious about their artistic endeavors.
+TSA welcomes any student who is an Ohio resident through our enrollment lottery.
 TSA is sponsored by Bowling Green State University.

 In addition to core academic subjects, classes are offered in music, dance, theatre and visual arts.
 TSA provides students opportunities to work with professional artists to expand their arts experiences and knowledge base.
 TSA has ARTnerships with our area’s community and cultural institutions including the Toledo Museum of Art, the Toledo Symphony, the Toledo Repertoire Theatre, the Arts Commission of Greater Toledo, the Toledo Zoo and others.

-TSA graduates earn admission to our nation’s finest institutions of high education and win outstanding academic and arts scholarships.
-Creative students find a welcoming artistic environment that challenges and celebrates the arts.
+TSA graduates earn admission to our nation’s finest institutions of higher education and win outstanding academic and arts scholarships.

-Under the federal law, No Child Left Behind, you have the right to request information regarding the professional qualifications of your child’s classroom teacher, including the following:
+Under the federal law, Every Student Succeeds, you have the right to request information regarding the professional qualifications of your child’s classroom teacher, including the following:

 Whether the teacher has met state qualification and licensing criteria for the grade level and subject areas taught;